PotteriesHackspace/potterieshackspace.github.com/join.md

 A subscription of £15 per month is recommended, a minimum of £5 per month is encouraged.

+**Before you join**

+The best way to get involved is to become part of our community online and join the discussions on our mailing list.
+We’d love to get to know you, so the easiest way to get started is by introducing yourself to us on the [Potteries Hackspace groups mailing list](https://groups.google.com/group/potteries-hackspace).

 <a style="color: #ffffff; font-size: 16px; background: #ea212e; padding: 10px 20px 10px 20px; text-decoration: none; margin-bottom: 1em; display: inline-block;" href="https://docs.google.com/forms/d/1cqgWs-c3xATXALOHq8jezVRGAktudUrEglpMaiO6Hsg/viewform">Become a member</a>